Muni Subway Expansion Project

 We have to understand a little history first.
 Muni’s Metro rail system is a mash-up of a rail system designed in two different eras.
 In the 1800s and early 1900s, San Francisco built a robust streetcar network across the city.
 Several decades later, the BART system was built in the 1970s, including the Muni subway under Market Street that all our rail lines feed into.
 Once Muni rail started using the new subway, Muni began operating as a hybrid subway-streetcar system.
 The Market Street subway—a modern subway tunnel under the densest employment center west of the Mississippi! – is an incredibly valuable asset.
 But we aren’t able to make use of its full value because of the Metro’s hybrid subway-surface design.

 - The subway stations are long enough to serve trains more than twice as long as the current two-car trains.
 The problem is running trains longer than two cars on surface streets creates collision risks and blocks intersections.
-That’s the inherit flaw of the hybrid system.
+That’s the inherent flaw of the hybrid system.

 - Running trains at the surface also results in a slower and more variable travel time.
 This limits the number of passengers per hour that can travel under Market Street to much less than what the subway was designed to accommodate